ko1/kv/README.md

   \d+: Goto specified line

   # Loading
+  You can load a huge file or infinite input from a pipe.
   10,000 lines ahead current line will be loaded.
-  If you want to load more lines, the follwoing commands will help you.
+  If you want to load further lines, the follwoing commands will help you.

   F: Load remaining data and scroll forward
   L: Load reamining data but no scroll

-  Pushing any keys stop loading
+  Pushing any keys stops loading.

   # Searching
   /: search